lemmack/lemmack.github.io/content/posts/speculations-on-biological-coherence.md

 Contemporary research suggests that facial narrowing and dental crowding have increased substantially in recent generations.
 The features, including lengthening of the face and posterior rotation of the mandible, are attributed to modern environmental influences rather than genetic drift.
 The specific mechanisms remain debated (reduced chewing forces, increased mouth breathing, dietary factors), but the pattern suggests developmental plasticity responding to altered mechanical inputs.

-This is where the systemic nature of structural coherence becomes visible.
+This is where the systemic implications of structural coherence would start to matter, if the model holds.
 Maxillary underdevelopment restricts the airway, which affects sleep quality, which affects metabolic and cognitive function.
 It alters head posture, which affects cervical spine loading.
 The maxilla's connection with the sphenoid bone, which houses the pituitary and hypothalamus, raises questions about whether cranial architecture might influence endocrine function through mechanical pathways.

 If biotensegrity operates at the whole-body level, a well-developed maxilla signals that the tensional network developed under appropriate mechanical loading.
 The narrow faces and recessed jaws increasingly common in modern populations might indicate disrupted mechanical signals during development.